What to see in Abu Dhabi: the quieter side of the Emirates

 In short: you don't need a week, but you shouldn't underestimate it either.

-Reflections on my visit to Abu Dhabi
+Final thoughts on my visit to Abu Dhabi

 My time in Abu Dhabi was peaceful.
 Unlike what I'd discover in neighboring Dubai, this city doesn't overwhelm with a cascade of attractions or world records, but that's precisely where part of its charm lies.
 My favorite thing, without a doubt, was walking along the Corniche.
 This waterfront promenade is ideal for relaxing, watching the sunset, or simply observing local life go by.